 A few hours and a whole lot of booty-shaking later, here I am, leaning on this table and drinking as much water as I can sip while waiting for the party buses to pick us up and take us back into town.

-I’m pulled away from my reverie by a girl that’s been casually flirting all night and start to dance again.
+I’m pulled away from my reverie by a girl who’s started to dance again.
 What the hell, I’ve got an hour before the buses arrive.
 Might as well pass the time getting my groove on.

 There’s an awful lot of grinding going on, and I’ve come to the realization that this girl is pretty smashed.
-Attempts to dance normally result in more grinding, and my ass is grabbed more than once in a handful (pun intended) of minutes.
+My attempts to dance normally result in more grinding, and my ass is grabbed more than once in a handful (pun intended) of minutes.

 And something isn’t right.
 Her friends are definitely looking at us strangely.
-Do they think I’m trying to take advantage of a drunk girl?
-I’m not the one grinding and grabbing, ladies!
-I’m even drinking water!
+I’ve been trying to pull away, but thus far unsuccessfully.
 What’s the big…oh.

-The girl I’m dancing with is pulled away as a guy walks onto the dance floor, entering from the other room.
+The girl I’m dancing with is pulled away by her friends as a guy walks onto the dance floor, entering from the other room.
 He walks up to her, hugs, kisses, whispers something in her ear.
-Oh yeah, that’s the boyfriend.
+Ah, that’s the boyfriend.
 It all makes sense now.
-Thankfully if he did see what she was up to, he reacted a whole lot better than the guy at the gay dance club in Lima.
+Thankfully, if he did see what she was up to, he reacted a whole lot better than the guy at the dance club in Lima.

-At the end of the night, as the buses drag us back to our normal lives in Christchurch – to the day-to-day workload, to the professional relationships and non-alcoholic drinks – I can’t help but ponder over the fact that I had just met dozens of people for the first time dressed as a penguin.
+At the end of the night, as the buses drag us back to our normal lives in Christchurch, to the day-to-day workload, to the professional relationships and non-alcoholic drinks, I can’t help but ponder over the fact that I had just met dozens of people for the first time while dressed as a penguin.